Doctoral Candidate at the Graduate School of North American Studies.Freie Universität Berlin

 |2008||Executive Legal Assistant – W&P, San Francisco, California, USA|

-Over the course of the last several decades, the United States has witnessed a drastic rise in its incarceration rate.
-With 5% of the world’s population, the USA currently holds 25% of its prisoners.
-“Colored” by an over-representation of poor urban minorities, particularly African-Americans, American mass incarceration has been facilitated by the punitive turn in American criminal justice, illiberal tough-on-crime legislation, the structural and institutional legacies of slavery, the shifting sands of the post-industrial economy, the neoliberalization of the welfare state, and an increasingly futile War on Drugs.
+Since the 1970s the United States has witnessed a drastic rise in its incarceration rate.
+With under 5% of the world’s population, the USA currently holds nearly 25% of its prisoners.
+Colored by an over-representation of poor urban minorities, and particularly African-Americans, mass incarceration has been facilitated by the punitive turn in American criminal justice, illiberal tough-on-crime legislation, the structural and institutional legacies of slavery, the shifting sands of the post-industrial economy, the neoliberalization of the welfare state, and an increasingly futile war on drugs.
+With few exceptions, the American media largely elided critical coverage of mass incarceration until well into the first decade of the 21st century.

-This dissertation explores the mutual entanglements of socio-political discourses and contemporary TV in the age of mass incarceration, giving pride of place to “quality” series such as Orange is the New Black, Oz, The Wire and documentaries such as Ava DuVernay’s critically acclaimed 13th.
+This dissertation explores these issues by analyzing the mutual entanglements of sociopolitical discourses and Complex TV in the age of mass incarceration.
+While it touches on a variety of media contexts, it gives pride of place to TV series such as Orange is the New Black, Oz, The Wire, and documentaries such as Ava DuVernay’s critically acclaimed 13th.
 It asks: what and how does contemporary TV know about mass incarceration?
 How is this knowledge shaped, serialized, circulated and put to work?
-What is its relation to other epistemic domains?
-What role do these televisual epistemologies play in the construction of American culture and society?
+What is its relation to other epistemological domains?
+What role do they play in the construction of American culture and society?
 And finally, what opportunities to re-describe, reimagine, and reshape American society in the age of mass incarceration are afforded by evolutions in our media ecology?

 “Dangerous Declensions: Genre and the Cinematic Construction of Criminality.”
 Position Paper.
 Third Annual Graduate English Conference: Crime and Criminality.
 Carolina Graduate Literature Society, University of South Carolina, USA, April 2016.